 With data trapped in silos, it’s impossible to get a unified, real-time view of business operations.
 Outdated data architecture makes it difficult to implement and benefit from these technologies, stalling a company’s innovation and growth.

-Remaining with legacy systems risks high maintenance costs, security vulnerabilities, and a lack of flexibility, while migrating to a modern platform like Microsoft fabric migration offers benefits like increased scalability, reduced costs, and improved security, but requires a strategic migration to mitigate its own set of risks.
+Remaining with legacy systems risks high maintenance costs, security vulnerabilities, and a lack of flexibility, while migrating to a modern platform like Microsoft Fabric migration offers benefits like increased scalability, reduced costs, and improved security, but requires a strategic migration roadmap to mitigate its own set of risks.

 High maintenance costs: Old systems require costly upkeep, dedicated specialists in outdated technology, and frequent hardware replacements.